infinitered/gluegun/packages/staplegun/README.md

-# staple-gun
+# gluegun

 Tack on to your codebase.

 # Environment File

-Staple Gun is configured with staplegun.toml.
+`gluegun` is configured with gluegun.toml.
 It is placed in the root directory of your project.

 The environment file wires everything up.
 It provides instructions such as: